SumoLogic/sumologic-kubernetes-collection/docs/security-best-practices.md

 \- `/var/log/containers` for container logs and `/var/log/journal` for journald logs - mounted as volumes in the agent container.
 In order to read them, the agent container needs to run as a user with the right permissions.

-As Kubernetes distributions have different ACLs set for these directories, Fluent-Bit runs as the root user by default for maximum out-of-the-box compatibility.
+As Kubernetes distributions have different ACLs set for these directories, the log collector runs as the root user by default for maximum out-of-the-box compatibility.
 This can be set to any user or group id with permission to read log files in the aforementioned directories on the node.
-In terms of collection configuration, the value to modify is `fluent-bit.securityContext` for Fluent-Bit.
+In terms of collection configuration, the value to modify is `otellogs.daemonset.securityContext` for the log collector.

 The log collector needs to be able to talk to the log metadata enrichment service.
 It does not need to do any other requests over the network.